 You must complete Steps 1-7 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, you must wait at least 30 seconds.
-Note: Before following the procedure, make sure that the ignition is in the 1 (OFF/LOCK) position and all vehicle doors, the hood, and the decklid are closed.
+Note: Before following the procedure, make sure that the ignition is in the off position and all vehicle doors, the hood, and the decklid are closed.

-- 1. Turn the ignition to the 3 (ON) position. - 2.
+- 1. Turn the ignition to the on position. - 2.
 Press the power door unlock control on the door panel three times. - 3.
-Turn the ignition from the 3 (ON) to the 1 (OFF/LOCK) position. - 4.
+Turn the ignition from the on to the off position. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to the 3 (ON) position. - 6.
+Turn the ignition back to the on position. - 6.
 The door locks will lock/unlock to confirm programming mode is entered/active. - 7.
-With the ignition still in the 3 (ON) position, for the autolock feature, press the unlock control once then press the lock control once.
-The horn will chirp once to confirm successful programming.
-For the auto-unlock feature, press the lock control once, then press the unlock control once.
-The horn will chirp once to confirm successful programming.
+With the ignition still in the on position, for the autolock feature, press the unlock control once then press the lock control once.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.
+For the autounlock feature, press the lock control once, then press the unlock control once.
+The horn will chirp once if autounlock was deactivated or twice (one short and one long chirp) if autounlock was activated.